-Not far from here a Parson dwells, Whose barn for such small game excels All other places far or near." -Does it?" quoth hime, "bring me there!
-For mice, according to my taste, Are of all kinds of game the best." - "Well!" eried Repnard, "the labour's light,

-A costly meal thoult have to-night."
+Not far from here a Parson dwells, Whose barn for such small game excels All other places far or near." - "Does it?" quoth fjingt, "bring me there!
+For mice, according to my taste, Are of all kinds of game the best." - "Well!" cried Regnard, "the labour's light, A costly meal thou'lt have to-night."

-The Fox led on, and ginge hied, With joyful heart at Repnard's side; And soon they stood beside the wall Of a large barn, both broad and tall, Which sly theynard had made a hole in, The night before, and deftly stolen A hen, the fattest of her race; And now he show'd the Cat the place.
-But Martinet, the Parson's heir, A cumuing noose had fasten'd there, Of which Repnard was well aware. -"Now," quoth the Fox, "my nephew dear!
-Thou'st nought to do, but creep in here: Fat mice in store thou'lt find within, link how they squeak! - dost hear the din!
-Meanwhile, I will keep watch without, " comes, and finds thee out."
-"Thinkest thou 'tis wise is the se danger of surprize? -Manage synche are not so rare, But day days they be cause for fear."
-"As then so fimid?"
-Reynard cries, "That's I scarce believe my eyes!" --Went I man really fear'st to mouse, terms terms anto my spouse; What A sender had thee something nice, The series will not be mice." the soul, the hole: The second has be enter'd there.
+The Fox led on, and finse hied, With joyful heart at Repnard's side; And soon they stood beside the wall Of a large barn, both broad and tall, Which sly Regnard had made a hole in, The night before, and deftly stolen A hen, the fattest of her race; And now he show'd the Cat the place.
+But Martinet, the Parson's heir, A cunning noose had fasten'd there, Of which Regnard was well aware. -"Now," quoth the Fox, "my nephew dear!
+Thou'st nought to do, but creep in here: Fat mice in store thou'lt find within, Hark how they squeak! - dost hear the din! - Meanwhile, I will keep watch without, That no one comes, and finds thee out." - Says finse: "Thinkest thou 'tis wise -Is there no danger of surprize? ----Malicious priests are not so rare, But that there may be cause for fear." - "Art thou so timid?"
+Reynard cries, "Truly, I scarce believe my eyes!" ---Well, if thou really fear'st to mouse, Let us return unto my spouse; Who'll doubtless find thee something nice, Though certainly 'twill not be mice."
+Stung by this sarcasm to the soul, finge went straight into the hole; But scarcely had he enter'd there, When he was caught within the snare.